 We have a diverse Local Care Partnership that includes local GPs, Councillors, community health services, Public Health, Adult Social Care and a broad range of Third Sector and community groups.
 We also have partners from the Department of Work and Pensions, Employment Services and Housing.

-One of our aims is to develop a strong identity as “York Road” to make sure that we provide services and support that meet the needs of people living in this area.
-Before COVID-19 this included holding our partnership meetings in different community venues to learn more about the resources on our doorstep.
+One of our aims is to develop a strong identity as “York Road” to ensure that we provide services and support that meet the needs of people living in this area.
+Before COVID-19, this included holding our partnership meetings in different community venues to learn more about our doorstep resources.
 We now have ‘virtual hosts’ who start the meeting by telling us about their service.
 You don’t need to be a regular attendee at partnership meeting to be a virtual host.
-If you offer support in our area and would like to be a virtual host then get in touch – we’d love to know more.
+If you offer support in our area and would like to be a virtual host, get in touch – we’d love to know more.

-We are starting this work with some of the older people in our community that experience breathlessness but this is a way of working that we are wanting to adopt for anyone with a health condition.
+We are starting this work with some of the older people in our community that experience breathlessness, but this is a way of working that we want to adopt for anyone with a health condition.

-Developing You.
-This is a project aimed at supporting people who are interested in getting back into employment, would like to try volunteering or want to be more connected to their local community.
-We take small groups of people through a 12-week course which looks and health and wellbeing and helps people to develop skills that they need to help them get into work.
+This is a project aimed at supporting people interested in getting back into employment and who would like to try volunteering or want to be more connected to their local community.
+We take small groups of people through a 12-week course that looks and health and wellbeing and helps people develop skills that they need to help them get into work.

 How to get involved